Ex-Texas mayor says residents should ‘fend for themselves’

 The post was made as millions in Texas were without power following a winter storm.
 Utilities from Minnesota to Texas and Mississippi implemented rolling blackouts to ease the burden on power grids straining to meet extreme demand for heat and electricity.

 Boyd deleted his post but stood by the sentiments in a follow-up message.
-He also wrote that his original message was posted as a private citizen, not the mayor of Colorado City, saying he had “had already turned in my resignation and had not signed up to run for mayor again.”
+He also wrote that his original message was posted as a private citizen, not the mayor of Colorado City, saying he “had already turned in my resignation and had not signed up to run for mayor again.”

 However, it is unclear when exactly Boyd resigned.
 The Dallas Morning News reported that he had been scheduled to speak at a City Council meeting last week.